fredflys/algorithms/problems/DP.md

         for i in range(1, count + 1):
             for j in range(0, backpack_size + 1):
                 if j >= weights[i - 1]:
+                    # 1. not putting in the i-th item
+                    # 2. putting in the i-th item and still try to reserve the space for another i-th item
                     dp[i][j] = max(dp[i - 1][j], dp[i][j - weights[i - 1]] + values[i - 1])
                     continue